abshka/photo-sorter-go/README.md

 # PhotoSorter Go

 A powerful command-line tool for automatically organizing photos and videos by date using EXIF metadata.
-This is a Go port of the original Python PhotoSorter with enhanced performance and cross-platform compatibility.

 ## Features